shuaiwanghk/TTM/readme.md

 3 4 // sentence 1 (in review 2)<br />
 5 8// sentence 2 (in review 2)<br />
 ....

+The values like "1 2 3", "4 5" are word indexes corresponding to line numbers in the wordlist.txt file.<br />

 <b>(2) wordlist.txt</b><br />
 a.
 This is a vocabulary file, which indexes words in a given domain.<br />